steno-aarhus/sdcar/hiring/dif-project/database-administrator.md

 ## Qualifications and experiences

-### Team-wide qualifications

-All team members’ should have at a minimum these **required** qualifications and experiences:
+We expect, at a minimum, that *all team members*:

--   Has worked on, started, or contributed to open source projects on open sharing and collaborative platforms (e.g. Open Science Framework, GitHub, GitLab)
+-   Have worked on, started, or contributed to open source projects on open sharing and collaborative platforms (e.g. Open Science Framework, GitHub, GitLab)
--   Has used Git or other version control software on a fairly regular basis for projects
+-   Have used Git or other version control software on a fairly regular basis for projects
--   Is proficient in communicating (written and oral) in English
+-   Are proficient in communicating (written and oral) in English
--   Is motivated, interested, and comfortable with working on projects that have recently started and that require contributing to a diversity of tasks typical of the early stages of any initiative
+-   Are motivated, interested, and comfortable with working on projects that have recently started and that require contributing to a diversity of tasks typical of the early stages of any initiative

-Other *optional, bonus* qualifications and experiences include that you
-have:
+And we prefer, but don’t require, that you:

--   Knowledge of and familiarity with *general* software development practices
+-   Have knowledge of and familiarity with *general* software development practices
--   Interest in or motivation to be involved in aspects of building up and developing the culture and infrastructure of a newer organization
+-   Are interested in or motivated to be involved in aspects of building up and developing the culture and infrastructure of a newer organization
--   Knowledge of and experience in implementing and adhering to FAIR principles
+-   Have Knowledge of and experience in implementing and adhering to FAIR principles

-### database administrator qualifications
+As the *database administrator*, we expect you to:

--   Knowledge of and experience in database management, development, and administration
+-   Have knowledge of and experience in database management, development, and administration
--   Familiar with using and interacting with CSV and JSON data storage formats
+-   Be familiar with using and interacting with CSV and JSON data storage formats
--   Experience interacting with and building SQL databases and queries
+-   Have experience interacting with and building SQL databases and queries

 ## Other details and job expectations